 A complex modular system design of this kind requires a correspondingly powerful control concept.
 In this specific case, this meant a manufacturer-independent overall solution, as Managing Director Markus Frick explains: “The controller is the heart of our system – not just for us as a manufacturer, but also for our customers.
 Interoperability plays a central role in this context.”
 The BASA module is already based on predecessor models with respective third party control equipment.
 However, this new generation of robot-assisted cutting systems demanded new functionalities, for example with regard to measuring accuracy.
 The cutting system should also offer the option of being fitted with an additional control unit for fast access to all parameter data at any time.
 In addition, the controls of the cutting machine and the robot should be designed for very simple, intuitive operation via a touchscreen.

 The proven SLIO control and I/O system from Yaskawa met all these requirements for the cutting system and it provided the desired accuracy.
 With a combination of CPU and matching I/O system as well as a fast backplane bus (at 48MBit/s), it combines highest levels of functionality with a clever mechanical concept in an extremely compact and maintenance-friendly design.
 Single-channel diagnostic LEDs and standing wiring facilitate commissioning and ensure ease of use for operation and maintenance.
-A Smart Panel from the Yaskawa portfolio and a remote maintenance module for
+A Smart Panel from the Yaskawa portfolio and a remote maintenance module for checking the machine status and providing servicing information round off the features of the system.

 Motoman GP50 handling robot with Servofloat function